Vehicle standards map

 What features should I look for in my new car?

 Check out the RightCar website for more information about the safety features and fuel economy of cars you may be considering.
 The RightCar website has crash ratings for most models and also lists the safety equipment fitted.
 However, equipment levels can change and you should also check with the vehicle retailer.
-Most of the vehicle features listed in the Vehicle Standards Map are very new and are only just starting to become available in the market, but they are definitely worth looking out for.

 What about cooperative intelligent transport systems (C-ITS)?